Freedom Call: Eternity and The Circle of Life (2002–2006)

 In the middle of January 2002 the new lineup began recording a new album called Eternity.
 Dan and Chris produced Eternity on their own this time as Charlie Bauerfeind was not available.
 He was, however, responsible for the drum recordings and the final mix.
 Eternity was released on 3 June 2002 by Steamhammer.

 Later that year, Freedom Call was invited on tour with Blind Guardian.
 During this tour they recorded the live album, Live Invasion together with Charlie Bauerfeind in Düsseldorf, Stuttgart and Munich.
 Live Invasion was released on 10 May 2004 by SPV.

 The keyboard player on this tour, Nils Neumann, was soon invited to become the fifth member of the band.
 After an extended break, the next album The Circle of Life was recorded at Hansen Studio, Hamburg and FC Studios, Nuremberg from August to October 2004.
 The Circle of Life was released on 21 May 2005 by SPV.

 Shortly after the release of The Circle of Life, both Cédric "Cede" Dupont and Ilker Ersin decided to leave Freedom Call (independently of each other).
-Replacements were eventually announced in the respective form of the unknown Lars Rettkowitz and Armin Donderer, formerly of Paradox.
+Replacements were eventually announced in the form of newcomer guitarist Lars Rettkowitz and Armin Donderer, formerly of Paradox.